 Dog Vitamin Deficiencies: Signs, Symptoms, and Food-Based Fixes

 You feed your dog every day, but are they actually getting what they need?
-It’s a question that haunts many pet parents.
 Even with a full belly, a dog can suffer from "hidden hunger"—a lack of essential vitamins that fuels everything from their shiny coat to their strong bones.

 When vitamin gaps appear, they often show up as confusing symptoms.
 You might notice your dog bumping into furniture at night, or perhaps their normally playful energy has vanished.
 Before you panic and assume the worst, consider this: the solution might just be in their bowl.

-In this guide, we’ll break down the most common vitamin deficiencies, help you spot the warning signs, and show you how to fix them using fresh, natural food sources.
+This guide breaks down the most common vitamin deficiencies, helps you spot the warning signs, and shows you how to fix them using fresh, natural food sources.
 No complex chemistry necessary—just simple, actionable advice.

-1. Night Blindness and Eye Health: The Vitamin A Connection
+1. Vitamin A Deficiency: Night Blindness and Eye Health

 Have you noticed your dog hesitating to go outside after dark, or bumping into doorways in dim light?
 Night blindness is often one of the first red flags for Vitamin A deficiency.